-Logging provides administrators and system operators with information about a production system, reporting information such as significant system events, warnings of anomalous conditions, and detailed information about error conditions.
+Overview Logging provides administrators and system operators with information about a production system, reporting information such as significant system events, warnings of anomalous conditions, and detailed information about error conditions.
 Its primary goal is to provide administrators with the information needed to detect diagnose and resolve problems in a production system.

-Logging event

-An Orbix logging event has the following structure:

-- Logging subsystem.

-- Event ID.

-- Event priority.

-- Message.

-Logging subsystem

-A logging subsystem, identified by a subsystem ID, provides a convenient way of grouping together related logging events and messages.
+Logging event An Orbix logging event has the following structure: Logging subsystem.
+Event ID.
+Event priority.
+Message.
+Logging subsystem A logging subsystem , identified by a subsystem ID , provides a convenient way of grouping together related logging events and messages.
 The subsystem ID is useful when it comes to filtering log events, because you can use it to specify logging options on a per-subsystem basis.
 Typically, a unique logging subsystem is defined for each plug-in.
-For example, the lease plug-in defines its own logging subsystem, IT\LEASE, as shown in Example 145 on page 755.
+For example, the lease plug-in defines its own logging subsystem, IT_LEASE, as shown in Example 150 on page 771.
+See Table 16 on page 378 for a complete list of built-in logging subsystems.
+Event ID An event ID is a constant, of IT_Logging::EventId type, that identifies a particular type of event.

-Event ID

-An event ID is a constant, of IT\Logging::EventId type, that identifies a particular type of event.

 Before you can use logging in your own plug-in code, you must define a collection of custom event IDs in IDL.
-See Example 145 on page 755 for an example of how this is done for the leasing plug-in.
+See Example 150 on page 771 for an example of how this is done for the leasing plug-in.

-Event priority

-Every event that is generated must have a priority assigned to it.

-In C++, you can use one of the following constants (of

-IT\Logging::EventPriority type) to assign priority to an event:

-IT\Logging::LOG\INFO

-IT\Logging::LOG\WARNING

-IT\Logging::LOG\ERROR

-IT\Logging::LOG\FATAL\ERROR

-Message

-A log message is a string, which might include some embedded parameters.

-Local log stream

-The local log stream reports events either to a local file or to standard error.
-You can enable the local log stream by including local\log\stream in your list of orb\plugins, as follows:
+Event priority Every event that is generated must have a priority assigned to it.
+In C++, you can use one of the following constants (of IT_Logging::EventPriority type) to assign priority to an event: IT_Logging::LOG_INFO IT_Logging::LOG_WARNING IT_Logging::LOG_ERROR IT_Logging::LOG_FATAL_ERROR Message A log message is a string, which might include some embedded parameters.
+Local log stream The local log stream reports events either to a local file or to standard error.
+You can enable the local log stream by including local_log_stream in your list of orb_plugins, as follows: # Orbix configuration file plugin_example { orb_plugins = ["local_log_stream", "iiop_profile", "giop", "iiop", "hello_world"]; }; For more details about how to configure a local log stream, see the CORBA Administrator's Guide.
+System log stream The system log stream reports events to the host's system log.
+You can enable the system log stream by including system_log_stream in your list of orb_plugins, as follows: Orbix configuration file plugin_example { orb_plugins = ["system_log_stream", "iiop_profile", "giop", "iiop", "hello_world"]; };

-'''

-Orbix configuration file

-plugin_example {

-orb_plugins = ["local_log_stream", "iiop_profile", "giop",

-"iiop", "hello_world"];

-...

-};

-'''

-For more details about how to configure a local log stream, see the CORBA Administrator's Guide.

-System log stream

-The system log stream reports events to the host's system log.
-You can enable the system log stream by including system\log\stream in your list of orb\plugins, as follows:

-'''

-Orbix configuration file

-plugin_example {

-orb_plugins = ["system_log_stream", "iiop_profile", "giop",

-"iiop", "hello_world"];

-...

-};

-'''